You are listening to the Sean Hannity Radio Show Podcast.

 Oh, yeah.

-So and he didn't have a great.
+So, and he didn't have a great pipes.

 I wish I had his set of pipes.

-I could see the Sean Hannity network and school of journalism and leave a legacy.
+I could see the Sean Hannity Network and School of Journalism and leave a legacy.

-Now I'm I'm under contract for five more years, so I'm I'm not going anywhere, God willing, I'll I'll be alive and around and healthy.
+Now, I'm under contract for five more years, so I'm not going anywhere, God willing.

-And but I will tell you, I talked once to Jerry Falwell, President Falwell of Liberty University, and we talked at length about the media.
+But I will tell you, I talked once to Jerry Falwell, President Falwell of Liberty University, and we talked at length about the media.

 And they have one great journalism department at Liberty University.

-I mean, th this place is just rocking.
+I mean, this place is just rocking.

 It's really well done.